panva/jose/docs/interfaces/types.JWK.md

 • `Optional` **use**: `string`

-JWK "use" (Public Key Use) Parameter.
+JWK "use" (Public Key Use) Parameter

 ___